NguyenPhamMinhQuan/BizSolWebsite/README.md

 - Add a mobile header/navigation bar and footer
 - Fix **html injection** from markdowns content files with set:html (?)
 - **Add design and create the events pages for ABCC and SBCC**
+- Configure the repo to deploy on github Pages